KuroP1/katacoda-scenarios/attacks_alert/step1.md

-Setup and login to the Wordpress environment.
+Setup and login to the WordPress environment.

 Before installing the 'CookieYes' plugin, you need to install WordPress.
 Please follow the below instructions to install WordPress.